jwplayer/ott-web-app/docs/features/video-protection.md

 * PlayReady (Microsoft ecosystem)
 * Fairplay (Apple ecosystem)

-These  system require a time-bound decryption key, which can be fetched from the license URL.
+These systems require a time-bound decryption key, which can be fetched from the license URL.

-Also these URLs require to be signed with a token.
+Also all DRM URLs require to be signed with a token.

 ```
 GET media/PEEzDfdA/drm/:drm_policy_id?token=:tokenA>